Student Services

 NYU Policy Regarding Observing Religious Holidays

-The Tandon School of Engineering’s policy requires students to provide the Office of Student Advocacy with notification via this Google form 14 days in advance of the days to be taken off.
+The NYU Tandon School of Engineering’s policy requires students to provide the Office of Student Advocacy with notification via this Google form 14 days in advance of the days to be taken off.

 The Office of Student Advocacy will provide notice to your professors.
 Students remain responsible for work missed.